stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

-I sense-- I sense a battlement forming.
+I sense--I sense a battlement forming.

 ##### [Alex laughs]

 #### LYDIA

-A *dynamic* has been established.
+A dynamic has been established.

 #### HELEN